berehovskyi/apex-stream/README.md

         );
 ```

 - or to use `cast` function:

 ```apex
 Map<Id, SObject> accountByRating = (Map<Id, SObject>) Stream.of(accounts)
         .collect(SObjectCollectors.mapById(Account.ParentId).cast(Map<Id, SObject>.class));
 ```

-Collectors also allow reusing of complex collection strategies
+Collectors also allow the reusing of complex collection strategies
 and composition of collect operations such as multiple-level grouping or partitioning by
 using *downstream* collectors.

 Classify account names by `BillingCountry` and by `BillingCity` cascading two collectors together: